The Slimming World diet

-The firm claims that the diet works by a combination of a technique known as 'Food Optimising', an increase in physical activity through its 'Body Magic' programme and a group support system called 'IMAGE therapy'.
+The firm claims that the diet works by a combination of a technique known as 'Food Optimising', an increase in physical activity through its 'Body Magic' programme and a group support system called 'IMAGE Therapy'.

 The Slimming World diet: What you can eat

-The centrepiece of the diet is a strategy called "Food Optimising" which attempts to be a permissive rather than restrictive way to shed the pounds.
+The centrepiece of the diet is a strategy called 'Food Optimising' which attempts to be a permissive rather than restrictive way to shed the pounds.

-Members can choose from a list of 'free foods' which are selected for being healthy and making people feel full faster and for longer.
+Members can choose from a list of 'free foods' that are selected for being healthy and making people feel full faster and for longer.
 These include fruit and vegetables, pasta, rice, potatoes, eggs, lean meat and fish.

 Free foods can be eaten in unlimited quantities.

-As well as free foods, members can select measured amounts of foods known as "'Healthy Extras".
+As well as free foods, members can select measured amounts of foods known as 'Healthy Extras'.
 These are foods that are rich in fibre, such as wholegrain cereals, wholemeal bread and crackers.
 Alternatively, you can choose foods that are calcium rich such as milk, cheese and yogurt as well as nuts and healthy oils.